waldbaer/node-red-persistent-values/README.md

   - Scope and Storage type
 - Node to read and write a concrete persistent value referenced via the config.
 - Configurable `msg` property for input of new persistent value or output of the current value.
+- Configurable `msg` property for output of previous persisted value.
 - Append the current persistent value as object attribute to an configurable `msg` property.
 - Block further flow processing (no output) if the current value matches with a configured rule.